shinamicorp/shinami-examples/aptos/typescript/wallet_adapter_react/README.md

 4. In your .env.local file, uncomment and set the values for USER123_WALLET_ID and USER123_WALLET_SECRET (used for creating a Shinami Invisible Wallet).
 These values must be set.
 Just for the purposes of this test you could set them to something like 'wallet1' and 'secret1'.
 5. Run `npm run dev` to run the server.
 6. Visit [localhost](http://localhost:3000/) in your browser to use the app.

+For a connected wallet transaction, you will always sign on the frontent and sponsor on the backend.
+To use a different flow for where the transaction is built and where it is submitted, though, you can comment out the `await connectedWalletTxFEBuildBESubmit(message, currentAccount);` in `src/client/App.tsx` and uncomment the version you want, e.g.:

+        pendingTxResponse =
+        // await connectedWalletTxFEBuildBESubmit(message, currentAccount);
+           await connectedWalletTxBEBuildFESubmit(message, currentAccount);
+        // await connectedWalletTxBEBuildBESubmit(message, currentAccount);
+        // await connectedWalletTxFEBuildFESubmit(message, currentAccount);